HunarBhatia/Backend-Projects-1-ChatGPT-Clone/README.md

 This project is a web-based conversational AI platform inspired by ChatGPT, built using Django and integrated with the OpenAI API.
 Users can register, log in, and chat with an AI-driven bot in real time.
 The chat history is saved and persisted for each user, allowing ongoing conversations and referencing previous messages.

+## If You are interested and wish to delve deeper into the project, I have attached a pdf file that contains everything I experienced while documenting the entire process.So, feel free to check it out!

 # Features

 User registration and authentication.